-Development of selective compounds that exclusively inhibit aldosterone synthesis fir use in therapy of resistant arterial hypertension caused by hyperaldosteronism.
-Currently there is no drug on the market targeting aldosterone synthase.
-We are the first to fulfill this gap by solving the crystal structure of aldosterone synthase in complex with substrate and inhibitor.
-We've identified 4 scaffolds for further development and undergoing the HTS.
+Development of selective compounds that exclusively inhibit aldosterone synthesis for use in therapy of cardio-metabolic disorders, caused by hyperaldosteronism.
+Currently there is no drug on the market targeting selectively on aldosterone synthase.

 According to the latest WHO data, more than 7.5 million deaths worldwide are caused by high blood pressure (hypertension), representing approximately 12.8% of total deaths.
 The sum of years lost due to the premature death and disability (indicator DALYs) due to hypertension is 58 million.
 Special attention is given to resistant forms of hypertension (RFH), when the combination of three or more antihypertensive drugs of different classes cannot eliminate the symptoms of hypertension.
 Patients with RFH constitute 5-30% of patients with hypertension and have more severe symptoms.